NJIT-WIS/project-2-is218-cbt/README.md

 - npm run build <- after first install
 - npm run dev --turbo <-Startup Live Dev Server for lIve preview on http://locahhost:30000

-## Lecture Videos
+**Instruction Videos:**
 - [Project 2 Intro and Project 1 Debrief  Part 1](https://youtu.be/TaTOCifmREc)
 - [Project 2 Intro and Project 1 Debrief  Part 2](https://youtu.be/LO99DuD6_4I)
 - [Introduction to the Psychology of Web Design](https://youtu.be/uo969JG6M-o)
 - [Project 2 Update - Design and Fixing an Error in Project 2](https://youtu.be/AtjM_ozVpZM)

 ## Project Requirements

-# Introduction to the Project and Grading System
+### Introduction to the Project and Grading System

-Dear students, welcome to the project!
-In this project, you will be working together as a team to build a web application that meets specific requirements.
 The project has three levels of difficulty, which roughly correspond to IS218/601 (Basic), IS219 (Intermediate), and IS421 (Advanced).
 As per your respective course, you are required to complete the corresponding project level:

 - IS218/601 students must submit the Basic project requirements.
 - IS219 students must submit the Basic + Intermediate project requirements.